-Updated 12-10-13.
-There’s nothing like enjoying a bowl of pho at your favorite pho shop with your pho companions.
-But there are times, for various reasons, you’d like to make pho yourself at home.
-Most authentic pho recipes like Andrea Nguyen‘s or Didier Corlou‘s call for cooking the bone and meat in broth for up to 2.5 to 3 hours.
-Adding other preparation time, including the time to bring water to boil, and you’re looking at maybe 4-5 hours total cook time.
+Most good pho recipes like Andrea Nguyen‘s or Didier Corlou‘s call for cooking the bone and meat in broth for up to 2.5 to 3 hours.
+Other recipes call for even longer simmering.
+Adding other preparation time, including the time to bring water to boil, drain and reboil, and you’re looking at maybe 4-5 hours total cook time at least.
 So for those who want to take a shortcut and shave off a few hours, try the Quoc Viet Foods Beef Flavored “Pho” Soup Base option.

 Looking for easy to follow beef pho recipe?
 Go here for the latest Beef Pho Recipe infographic.

 Disclosure: I’m neither associated with Quoc Viet nor am I sponsored in any way by the company for any article on LovingPho.com.